cloudyuga/genai/Module-02-Founational-Models-and-Generative-AI/README.md

 ### ✅ 5.
 View and Copy Code
 You can copy the auto-generated code (Python, curl, Node.js, etc.) to use the same prompt programmatically via the OpenAI API.

+### 💡 Tips for Better Prompts

+- Be **explicit** with instructions: "Summarize this in one sentence..."
+- Use **examples**: "Translate this sentence to French: 'Good morning'"
+- Include **format hints**: "Return the answer as a bullet list"

+### 📜 Sample Prompt

+If you're just getting started, here’s a simple prompt you can try in the Playground:

+- Write a short story about a dog who wants to fly.
+- What are the benefits of drinking water?

+---

+## 🖼️ Images

+- You can upload images and ask questions about them.
+- Example: *“What’s happening in this picture?”*

+---

+## 🔊 Text-to-Speech (TTS)

+- Useful for voice assistants and reading out loud.

+---

+## 🤖 Assistant Features

+- The AI remembers your chat and can respond like a real assistant.
+- You can build tools where the AI answers live questions in real-time.

+---

+## ⚡ Real-Time (Audio + Chat)

+- Use the **Realtime API** to talk to AI using your voice.
+- Fast responses with low delay.

+---

+## 🧰 Function Calling

+- Tell the AI how to call your tools or functions.
+- Example: Ask the AI to book a meeting or check the weather.

 ---

 ## 🛠 Example Use Cases